 4.12A Under a group's hedging strategy, different companies in the group may hold the hedging instrument and the hedged item.
-For example, in a net investment hedge as illustrated in IFRIC 16 Hedges of a Net Investment in a Foreign Operation.
-The circumstances of each of the companies involved in the hedge relationship needs to be assessed at the date of determination, as the relevant company may not be in a position to realise an increase in fair value in the sense required to meet condition (c) of the readily convertible to cash test at 3.12 above.
+The circumstances of each of the companies involved in the hedge relationship need to be assessed at the date of determination, as the relevant company may not be in a position to realise an increase in fair value in the sense required to meet condition (c) of the readily convertible to cash test at 3.12 above.
 For example, the purpose of the company holding the hedging instrument is to hold it for the benefit of, or to assist, another group company, and accordingly it may not be able to dispose of or close out the hedging instrument, needing instead to seek that other company's concurrence.
-This is discussed further at 5.19 to 5.22 of section 5 Hedge accounting."
+This is discussed further at 5.19 to 5.22 of section 5 Hedge accounting.